Gulf Arab allies pledge $12 billion to Egypt at summit

 It also said it had delivered 34 gas turbines to Egypt as part of a $1.9 billion power project.

-Egypt also expected to sign several memoranda of understanding at the conference, including one for the construction of a new administrative capital.
+Egypt also expected to sign several memoranda of understanding at the conference, including one for the construction of a new administrative capital with a price-tag of about $40 billion, Salman said.
+He gave no details.

-Housing Minister Mostafa Madbouli said the new city east of the teeming capital Cairo would be built in 5-7 years at a cost of $45 billion and house government buildings, diplomatic missions and more than a million residential units.

 REFORMS PRAISED, BUT MORE NEEDED